 Yosemite is one of my favorite places to go in all of California, maybe even in the whole United States.
-It is exceptionally beautiful, and even though it is full of people, it still allows you to feel a closeness with nature by just walking a couple of miles up some of the popular paths.
-The hardest thing about traveling to Yosemite is finding a cheap place to stay though, as it is not strange for places to sell out 6 months to a year in advance.
-There are a few campgrounds and a few lodges but if you are looking for a good in between you should consider the tent cabins in Curry Village.
+It is stunning, and even though it is full of people, it still allows you to feel a closeness with nature by just walking a couple of miles up some of the popular paths.
+The hardest thing about traveling to Yosemite is finding a cheap place to stay though, as it is not strange for places to sell out six months to a year in advance.
+There are a few campgrounds and a few lodges, but if you are looking for a good in between, you should consider the tent cabins in Curry Village.
 Here is all the information.

-While not fully camping, most Curry Village spots are made up of a canvas tent, a safe for valuables and two single beds.
+While not fully camping, most Curry Village spots are made up of a canvas tent, a safe for valuables, and two single beds.
 Kind of like roughing it, well actually it’s not like roughing it at all.
-The campsite itself has a lot of pros and a lot of cons, but if I can tell you one thing it would be to bring earplugs, as the canvas does not keep out the noise.
+The cabins have a lot of pros and a lot of cons, but if I can tell you one thing, it would be to bring earplugs, as the canvas does not keep out the noise.

 Curry Village takes reservations well in advance.
-If you know when you want to go, make sure you look online and book it as soon as you can, the longer you wait the less likely there will be a spot available.
-You can book spots here and here is the tentative schedule as it closes when it starts snowing and gets to cold.
+If you know when you want to go, make sure you look online and book it as soon as you can.
+The longer you wait, the less likely there will be a spot available.
+You can book spots here, and here is the tentative schedule (from 2017) as it closes when it starts snowing and gets too cold.

-Since these are tents with single beds in them and towel service, they are exponentially more expensive than most camp sites.
-Prices generally range from 125 to 135 dollars depending on whether you want it to be heated and how many beds you need.
-The inside of our cabin looked like this, excuse the unmade bed 🙂
+Since these are tents with single beds in them and towel service, they are exponentially more expensive than most campsites.
+Prices generally range from 125 to 175 dollars (as of 2017), depending on whether you want it to be heated and how many beds you need.
+The inside of our cabin looked like this, excuse the unmade bed. 🙂

 - Active bear area, all food must be stored in the provided bear boxes overnight

-Right in the heart of Yosemite Valley, a half mile from the start of the Mist Trail and right next to two shuttle stops which will help you get around the park.
-There is also a buffet, coffee-house, pizza place, grocery store and a wi-fi lobby near the tents.
-The pizza place is great, the buffet is average but it is nice to get a full breakfast for 10 to 15 bucks at the buffet before heading out to hike.
+The cabins are right in the heart of Yosemite Valley, a half-mile from the start of the Mist Trail, and right next to two shuttle stops, which will help you get around the park.
+There is also a buffet, coffee-house, pizza place, grocery store, and a wi-fi lobby near the tents.
+The pizza place is excellent, the buffet is average, but it is nice to get a full breakfast for 10 to 15 bucks at the buffet before heading out to hike.
 This is a great place to stay if making a Half Dome ascent.

-The campground area is large, but there are so many tents there that the accommodation are really close together.
-This wouldn’t be a problem but you only have a small piece of canvas and 4 to 5 feet between you and the next family, and depending on whether they snore or are noisy this could turn into a rough night of sleeping.
-We got ear plugs from the store right there in the village though and had no problem blocking out the noise, so make sure you come prepared.
+The campground area is large, but there are so many tents there that the accommodations are really close together.
+This wouldn’t be a problem, but you only have a small piece of canvas and 4 to 5 feet between you and the next family, and depending on whether they snore or are noisy, this could turn into a rough night of sleep.
+We got earplugs from the store right there in the village though, and had no problem blocking out the noise, so make sure you come prepared.

-The location itself is amazing.
-Being right next to the shuttle allows you to park and not need your car for as long as you want to stay.
-That plus the closeness to the Mist Trail, the one that leads to Half Dome and one of the best trails in the park, and Mirror Lake makes it an easy recommendation.
-If you are in Yosemite though, is there really a bad place to be in the park?
-Also, make sure you take all food out of your cars as it is not unusual for bears to break in looking for a snack.
+The location itself is amazing; being right next to the shuttle allows you to park and not need your car for as long as you want to stay.
+That plus the closeness to the Mist Trail, the one that leads to Half Dome, and Mirror Lake makes it an easy recommendation.
+If you are in Yosemite though, is there a bad place to be in the park?
+Also, make sure you take all the food out of your cars as it is not unusual for bears to break in looking for a snack.